royR123/lattice-task/README.md

 Here are the packages , i used -
 1) dotenv - To protect our sensitive information.
 2) multer - To get the multipart/formData from client side to our backend.
-3) mysql2 - To our backend to our MYSQL database.
+3) mysql2 - To connect our backend to our MYSQL database.

 API Endpoints details -
 1) localhost:5000/register-patient/:psychiatristId - this endpoint will used by psychiatrist to register patients .